 Rosemary and garlic infused olive tapenade is great on toasted crostini bread, crackers or even on raw veggies as a dip.
 It is even delicious to swerve as a part of our DIY Bagel Bar Brunch.

 Olive tapenade is a very popular hor de voures in the south of France.
 I tasted many different versions during our trip.
 As delightful as they are, I could do without the anchovies.
 Yes, I am an anti-anchovy eater.
+There are NO ANCHOVIES in this tapenade.
 I found that anchovies, as delightful as they are, can be replaced with herbs to replace the saltiness.
 My herb of choice was rosemary.
-This recipe is happily vegan as well as gluten-free (if you enjoy with cut up veggies) and is lactose free too.
+Vegan Olive Tapenade is happily vegan as well as gluten-free (if you enjoy with cut up veggies) and is lactose free too.

 I used pitted olives and it decreased preparation time.
 If you need to pit your olives, just set them on a cutting board and crush the olives with the side of your chopping knife and then it should be relatively easy to remove the pit.

-I served my rosemary and garlic infused olive tapenade with toasted crostini bread with a little brushed olive and toasted in the oven for about 10 minutes until slightly golden and crunchy.
-I also have some rosemary and black olive and poppy-seed biscuits that I think would be delicious with this as well.
+I served my vegan olive tapenade with toasted crostini bread with a little brushed olive and toasted in the oven for about 10 minutes until slightly golden and crunchy.
+In addition, we also have some rosemary and black olive and poppy-seed biscuits and Whole Wheat Focaccia Bread that I think would be delicious with this as well.

 I guess I have been a little olive crazed lately and if you have missed my Spanish Olive Meatballs with Red Pepper and Tomato Wine Sauce be sure to check out this other fun appetizer for the holiday.